Share This :

 Cheering is a normal part of a competitive event; this will never change, nor should it have to.
 How a kid responds to the cheering, however, should be cause for reflection for parents.
 If a player feels pressure from normal cheering and failing because of it, it may mean that their parent’s expectations have been unrealistic the whole time, not just during today’s game.
 Just hearing their parent’s voice can rattle even the most talented kid if they’ve been constantly over-coached on results, and this is the problem, not the cheering.
 Instead of “C’mon, you can do it,” this player sub-consciously hears, “C’mon, you better do it!”
 Parent’s expectations are powerful!
 If they are unreasonably high, they can shatter confidence and ruin a young player’s competitive experience.

 The key is to not add unnecessary pressure by over-coaching during competition.
 Once the game starts, an athlete’s training is what they can count on, not some anxiety-ridden parent or coach yelling, “Throw strikes!”

 Pressures in professional sports and youth sports are similar, but when it comes to managing this pressure, the age and experience levels of the athletes makes the difference.
-The truth is, during competition pressure is normal, but an athlete needs to learn effective ways to cope with it or the pressure is likely to win the battle.
+Pressure is normal during competition, but an athlete needs to learn effective ways to cope with it or the pressure is likely to win the battle.